Applicants to our graduate program must meet admission requirements for both Graduate & Postdoctoral Studies at UBC and the Creative Writing Program.

 How To Apply

 Please read the following documents in full for details on our MFA program and application guidelines.
 These documents provide answers to most prospective students’ questions.
+Our MFA information session consists of a series of videos about the program and how to build a strong application package.

 How We Assess Applications